ALEX11BR/proportional-election-simulation/README.md

 # Proportional election methods simulations

-A Svelte application which simulates proportional elections with tresholds using the D'hondt method.
+A Svelte application which simulates proportional elections with tresholds, null votes using the D'hondt method.